-Register of Qualified Vision Rehabilitation Workers and Qualified Habilitation Specialists
+Register of Vision Rehabilitation Specialists and Qualified Habilitation Specialists

 The purpose of the register is to:

-RWPN's register is an Accredited Register with the Professional Standards Agency, and has been endorsed as best practice by ADASS (Assocation of Directors of Adult Social Services) and Visionary (the representative body for local Vision Impaired Charities and organisations).
-Rehabilitation registration Position Statement May 2019.docx
+RWPN's register is an Accredited Register with the Professional Standards Agency, and has been endorsed as best practice by ADASS (Association of Directors of Adult Social Services) and Visionary (the representative body for local Vision Impaired Charities and organisations).
+ADASS Vision Rehabilitation registration Position Statement Autumn 2022.docx.pdf